AL 16104 Potrero Bridge 2 scaled Phase I

 Investment: Estimated $35 million for Phases 1-4, including $3 million for Phase 4

-Project Status: Engineering and environmental studies are under way.
+Project Status: Engineering and environmental studies are under way

 OVERVIEW

-RCTC, in coordination with the Riverside County Regional Park and Open-Space District (Riverside County Parks) and other project partners, is proposing the construction of a 12.8-mile section of the Santa Ana River Trail (SART).
+RCTC, in coordination with the Riverside County Regional Park and Open-Space District (RivCo Parks) and other project partners, is proposing the construction of a 12.8-mile section of the Santa Ana River Trail (SART).
 When completed, this section will provide a direct trail connection through Orange, Riverside, and San Bernardino Counties.

-The proposed 12.8-mile section in Prado Basin would promote pedestrian, equestrian, and cycling trail use with nature-viewing opportunities and provide a fully connected active transportation option for southern California.
+The proposed 12.8-mile section in the Prado Basin would promote pedestrian, equestrian, and cycling trail use with nature-viewing opportunities and provide a fully connected active transportation option for southern California.
 Work is planned to be completed in five phases.